xamarin/docs-archive/Recipes/ios/general/storyboard/unwind_segue/README.md

  [ ![](Images/NameViewControllers.png)](Images/NameViewControllers.png)

--  To finish creating the UI use the  <span class="UIItem">Toolbox</span> and add  <span class="UIItem">Buttons</span> to your View as follows. -   YellowViewController : 1  <span class="UIItem">Button</span>  with title "Go To Pink"
+-  To finish creating the UI use the  **Toolbox** and add  **Buttons** to your View as follows. -   YellowViewController : 1  **Button**  with title "Go To Pink"
--   PinkViewController: 2  <span class="UIItem">Buttons</span>  , one with title "Go To Green", the other "Unwind to Yellow"
+-   PinkViewController: 2  **Buttons**  , one with title "Go To Green", the other "Unwind to Yellow"
--   GreenViewController: 2  <span class="UIItem">Buttons</span>  , one with title "Unwind to Pink", the other "Unwind to Yellow"
+-   GreenViewController: 2  **Buttons**  , one with title "Unwind to Pink", the other "Unwind to Yellow"